 For any graph~$G$ and any two vertices~$x,y$ in~$G$, we write $d_G(x,y)$ for the \defn{distance} between~$x$ and~$y$ in~$G$, i.e., for the length of the shortest path connecting~$x$ and~$y$.
 Let $G=(V,E)$ be a connected bipartite graph, and let~$x_0\in V$ be one of its vertices.
 We let $P(G,x_0)$ be the graded poset on the ground set~$V$ whose cover graph is obtained from~$G$ by orienting all edges away from~$x_0$.
 Formally, we define the rank of any $y\in V$ in~$P(G,x_0)$ as $\rank(y):=d_G(x_0,y)$.
 As $G$ is assumed to be bipartite, there are no odd cycles and hence no edges between vertices of the same rank, so this is well-defined.

 Using this definition, by choosing one region~$R_0\in\cR$ as \defn{base region}, one can orient the edges of the graph of regions~$G(\cH)$ away from~$R_0$.
 As $G(\cH)$ is always connected and bipartite, this defines a graded poset~$P(\cH,R_0):=P(G(\cH),R_0)$, called the \defn{poset of regions}; see Figure~\ref{fig:GH}.
+It is easy to see that in this poset the rank of any~$R\in\cR$ is given by the number of hyperplanes from~$\cH$ that separate~$R_0$ and~$R$, i.e.,

 Bj\"orner, Edelman, and Ziegler~\cite{MR1036875} proved that for a supersolvable arrangement~$\cH$, there always exists a region~$R_0\in\cR(\cH)$ such that the poset~$P(\cH,R_0)$ is a lattice.

 To state the next lemma, we define the notion of a \defn{canonical} region for a supersolvable arrangement~$\cH$ of rank~$n\geq 1$.
 If $n\leq 2$, then every region of~$\cR(\cH)$ is canonical.
 If $n\geq 3$, we consider the map~$\rho$ defined in~\eqref{eq:rho}, and for any~$R\in\cR(\cH)$ we define the \defn{fiber} $\varphi(R):=\rho^{-1}(\rho(R))\seq \cR(\cH)$.
 Then a region $R_0\in\cR(\cH)$ is canonical if $\rho(R_0)$ is canonical for~$\cH_0$ and if $R_0$ is the first or last vertex of the path induced by the fiber~$\varphi(R_0)$ in~$G(\cH)$ (recall Lemma~\ref{lem:GH-structure}~(i)).